sg-developer-portal/doc-portal-publisher-guide/search.md

 # Index
 Documents that are referenced in the `_sidebar.md` file will be indexed, this is because we don't want the files to be exposed accidentally in search page.
 But take note for such case, user will still be able to access the document via direct url access.

+# Limitations
+* It only supports text, it does not search within resources like PDF files.
+* We are checking embedded documents links only, broken links for other cases are not supported now.

+> Please let us know if any of these are needed, we will gather interests and prioritize accordingly, thank you.

+# Private Documentation
+* Search will be following the same permissions as the documentation settings.
+* For non-login users, documentation description will be used instead of the contents of the documentation during search.

+# Frequently asked questions
+> If you have [FAQs](https://docs.aws.amazon.com/kendra/latest/dg/in-creating-faq.html) that want to be featured in the search results, do let us know!

 # Synonyms
-We maintain a set of [synonyms](https://docs.aws.amazon.com/kendra/latest/dg/index-synonyms.html), do let us know if they are more:
+We maintain a set of [synonyms](https://docs.aws.amazon.com/kendra/latest/dg/index-synonyms.html), do let us know if there are more:
 ```md
 aws => amazon web services
 DynamoDb, DDB